Q

 What expenses are eligible under the EMAF?

 The Administrator considers any request to the EMAF that is accompanied by receipts or quotations acquired within one year of the date that the EMAF application is submitted to the Administrator.
-Funding requests for expenses with receipts more than one year old may be considered on an exceptional basis.
+Funding requests for expenses with receipts more than one year old may be considered on an exceptional basis; however, to avoid potential issues, please do not wait too close to the one-year deadline to submit.

 Thalidomide-related expenses that could be covered by the EMAF include: